 - -prefix=<patch> This option is meant to allow you to direct where the architecture independent files should be placed.
-However, we find this a somewhat vague concept, and so we have not implemented this option other than what ./configure does by default.
+However, we find this a somewhat vague concept, and so we have not implemented this option other than to use any explicit prefix that you may define.
+If you do not explicitly specify a prefix, Bacula's configure routine will not use the default value that ./configure -help prints.
 As a consequence, we suggest that you avoid it.
-We have provided options that allow you to explicitly specify the directories for each of the major categories of installation files. - -sbindir=<binary-path> Defines where the Bacula binary (executable) files will be placed during a make install command. - -sysconfdir=<config-path> Defines where the Bacula configuration files should be placed during a make install command. - -mandir=<path> Note, as of Bacula version 1.39.14, the meaning of any path specified on this option is change from prior versions.
+We have provided options that allow you to explicitly specify the directories for each of the major categories of installation files. - -sbindir=<binary-path> Defines where the Bacula binary (executable) files will be placed during a make install command. - -sysconfdir=<config-path> Defines where the Bacula configuration files should be placed during a make install command.
+Note, for security reasons, this directory should be unique to Bacula and not read/writable by any other user/group than Bacula is running under. - -mandir=<path> Note, as of Bacula version 1.39.14, the meaning of any path specified on this option is change from prior versions.
 It now specifies the top level man directory.
 Previously the mandir specified the full path to where you wanted the man files installed.
 The man files will be installed in gzip'ed format under mandir/man1 and mandir/man8 as appropriate.
 For the install to succeed you must have gzip installed on your system.